Introduction

 Variables

-Create a variable within a control module by using the local option:
+Create a variable within a Control Module by using the "local" term:

 local variable_name = 10

 Local variables are only accessible in the script they have been created in.
-Besides local there are furthermore global and module specific variables:
+Besides “local”, there are also global and Module specific variables:

 --global variable accessible everywhere in Control